Quick Answer

 - Making people feel singled out

-If someone notices and looks uncomfortable, stop.
+If someone notices and looks uncomfortable, that is your signal to stop.

 Always Ask Before Taking Photos Of…